JroLuttringer/JroLuttringer.github.io/content/home/courses.md

 widget: portfolio

 # This file represents a page section.
-headless: true
+headless: false

 # Order that this section appears on the page.
 weight: 40

 title: Courses
+subtitle: '
+I have given about 400h of couses in total, for various diploma and at various levels.
+I have given magistral courses, practical sessions as well as tutorials.

-subtitle: 'Materials I have created for my courses can be found [here](https://www.dropbox.com/scl/fo/q263e9wh8bq3subya1dxo/h?dl=0&rlkey=qlx5xj815s0lahc9sllthcbmu)'
+The materials I have created and co-created for my courses can be found [here](https://www.dropbox.com/scl/fo/q263e9wh8bq3subya1dxo/h?dl=0&rlkey=qlx5xj815s0lahc9sllthcbmu)

+'

 content:
   # Page type to display.
 E.g. project.